CommunistMountain/SquareCruiser/README.md

 	<li>Low starting crew, system levels and/or reactor.</li>
 	<li>Compact design means it is more likely for enemy beams to hit multiple rooms.</li>
 	<li>Less systemless rooms means it is more likely for the enemy to damage an important room.</li>
-	<li>If the Medbay/Clonebay is hacked, crew are isolated from each other.</li>
 </ol>

 Lore: The Federation is strapped on cash, thus ships are compact and poorly-equipped, not even enough for proper textures.